For K-8 School Leaders

 The One Question That Changes Everything

-Before adopting any AI ttol, every K-8 school needs to answer one foundational question.
+Before adopting any AI tool, every K-8 school needs to answer one foundational question.
 Most skip it.
 That's where the problems start.

 02

-A 5-step framework for writing a student AI acceptable use policy in plain English, adaptable for your school.
+A 5-step framework for writing a student AI acceptable use policy — in plain English, adaptable for your specific school context.

 03